Garbii1/Balance-/README.md

 ---

-This README provides an overview of the AutoEase project.
+This README provides an overview of the Balanceè project.
 For more detailed information on specific technologies, please refer to their respective documentation.